-Signal Name Direction Description RcvLocked From This signal goes true after the trailing edge of SLrcvRe- SelectLink set when the DLL that de-skews signal SLclk is Locked.
-SourceLocked From This signal goes true after the trailing edge of SLrcvRe- SelectLink set when the receiver DLL that generates signal Clk is Locked.
+Signal Name Direction Description RcvLocked From SelectLink This signal goes true after the trailing edge of SLrcvReset when the DLL that de-skews signal SLclk is Locked.
+SourceLocked From SelectLink This signal goes true after the trailing edge of SLrcvReset when the receiver DLL that generates signal Clk is Locked.